 Women, Infants & Children (WIC) Supplemental Nutrition Program

 WIC (Women, Infants & Children) is a national nutrition education program that promotes healthy eating.
 Clients get nutrition advice, help with breastfeeding, referrals to other community services.
-They also get special checks to buy healthy food items such as fruits and vegetables, milk, cheese, whole grains, cereals, pure juice, and eggs.
+They also get special WIC card to buy healthy food items such as fruits and vegetables, milk, cheese, whole grains, cereals, pure juice, and eggs.
 Studies show that clients who get WIC have healthier pregnancies and healthier children.

 WIC serves pregnant and breastfeeding women and parents raising infants or children under the age of 5 years.
 Foster parents, guardians and single fathers who have custody of their children can also get WIC.